 Hagerman Tunnel Trail is a 7.4 mile lightly trafficked out and back trail located near Leadville, Colorado that features a lake and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from June until October.
+The trail is primarily used for hiking and mountain biking and is best used from June until October.
 Dogs are also able to use this trail.

 The trail is an old railroad bed with some double track, but mostly single track with some railroad cuts that have collapsed and tressels that have rotted away making portions of the trail more challenging.